qwat/docs/features-guide/index.rst

 ^^^^^^^^^^^^^^^^^^^^
 A preconfigured QGIS project is provided.
 The network objects are shown with a standard symbology.

-The editing can be done directly from QGIS, each object has a corresponding form that eases the edition of the attributes.
+The editing can be done directly from QGIS, each object has a corresponding form that eases the edition of attributes.

 `Edition documentation <https://qwat.github.io/docs/master/en/html/user-guide/create.html>`_